afcruzs/meal-stats-backend/README.md

 # meal-stats-backend
 ## Installation
-This contains the backend of meal stats that support the classificatio of the images and the nutritional information retrieval.
+This contains the backend of meal stats that support the images classification and the nutritional information retrieval.
 In order to run the following dependencies must be installed:

 This steps assume you install tensorflow with **anaconda 2** and it creates a specific enviroment for it (called tensorflow).
 This should work with pip but has not been tested though.